Jet with 104 passengers crashes just after takeoff in Cuba

-The plane, carrying 104 passengers and additional crew members, was headed to the city of Holguin, on the eastern part of Cuba, according to Granma, the official newspaper of Cuba's Communist Party.
+The plane was carrying 104 passengers and additional crew members, and heading to the city of Holguin, on the eastern part of Cuba, according to Granma, the official newspaper of Cuba's Communist Party.

+The three survivors found thus far are in critical condition at the hospital, Granma reported.

+The weather at the time of takeoff was clear, with temperatures in the low to mid-80s.

 ABC News' Joshua Hoyos contributed to this report.